thomassuedbroecker/cloud-native-starter/workshop/02-container.md

 * Service and Deployment configuration for the micro service

-With "[kind: Service](https://kubernetes.io/docs/concepts/services-networking/service/)" we define the access to your microservice inside Kubernetes and the "[kind: Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)" defines how we expose the microservice on a Pod in Kubernetes and even more configuration options you can find on the "[Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)".
+With "[kind: Service](https://kubernetes.io/docs/concepts/services-networking/service/)" we define the access to our microservice inside Kubernetes and the "[kind: Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)" defines how we expose the microservice on a Pod in Kubernetes and even more configuration options we can find on the "[Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)".

-Here you can see the service and deployment configuration for the Kubernetes deployment.
+Here we can see the service and deployment configuration for the Kubernetes deployment of the **Web app**.

 ```yaml
 kind: Service